 Next, we will investigate individuals' political knowledge with questions regarding political facts.
 We will keep the same format as the previous quizzes, with "True", "False", or "I am not familiar with this information".
 The difference in this quiz is that the aim is to capture political rather than news knowledge.
-Examples of questions asked may include electoral rules for the Senate/Congress, the composition of presidential tickets, and the name of Supreme Court Judges/Speaker of the House.

-Primary outcomes: Score in the quiz of political knowledge.
+Primary outcomes: Score on an eight-statement quiz of political knowledge.